 Theoretically, apple cider vinegar could help soothe eczema by lowering skin pH.
 And while scientists haven't specifically tested it out, the National Eczema Association says it has potential.
 An apple cider vinegar bath may be just what you need to naturally control eczema flare-ups.

 4. Body odor

 Body odor might be embarrassing, but let's be real—it happens to the best of us.
-You can thank bacteria on your skin, like Corynebacterium striatum and Staphylococcus haemolyticus.
+You can thank bacteria7 on your skin, like Corynebacterium striatum and Staphylococcus haemolyticus.
 When sweat mixes with these microbes, the result is a seriously stinky situation.

 Take a dip in an apple cider vinegar bath.
 As a natural antibacterial, the remedy may keep odor-causing microbes in check.
 Additionally, by decreasing your skin's pH, it could make your skin a less desirable environment for excess bacteria.

 Again, these benefits are hypothetical, as researchers haven't studied how vinegar baths affect body odor.
 But if you're looking for a natural way to deodorize, soaking in diluted apple cider vinegar might lend a hand.